 Alcohol isn’t stored as fat.

-…but when the body is metabolizing alcohol it STOPS the burning of carbs and fats.
+When the body is metabolizing alcohol it STOPS the burning of any food calories.

 Alcohol temporarily pushes the pause button on your metabolism.

-If you REPLACE your carb or fat calories with alcohol, there will NOT be an increase in fat storage.
+If you REPLACE your fat calories with alcohol, there will NOT be an increase in fat storage.

-If you are eating at maintenance and had 300 calories worth of drinks, you would just need to reduce your fat and carb intake by 300 calories.
+If you are eating at maintenance and had 300 calories worth of drinks, you would just need to reduce your fat intake by 300 calories.

-Your body is not as efficient at storing protein as body fat when compared to carbs and fats you eat.
+Your body is not as efficient at storing protein or carbohydrate calories as body fat when compared to the fats you eat.

 If you are drinking and not trying to put on weight or are trying to burn fat?

 I recommend cutting back on fat calories.